geo-grpc/api/README.md

 We wanted easy projections and operators that returned results according to their spatial reference tolerance (geodetic buffer, area, and topo relationships).
 Most of the old shapely operators behave the same as they did before (with exception of project and generalize), but now they use a remote geometry service that requires spatial reference information.
 We've kept the native shapely topo operators and changed their names to use the s_ prefix.

 ### Changed Behavior
+Many things default to a "geodetic" method if possible, you can override that with a boolean in the method calls.
 There are a few differences between how shapely behaves and how this wrapper functions.
-- `project` is now mean to project a geometry from one spatial reference to another
+- `project` now means to project a geometry from one spatial reference to another
 - `simplify` fixes a broken geometry.
 To remove vertices from a geometry use `s_simplify` or `generalize`
 - `area` is no longer a property. it's a method and it defaults to geodetic (internally it uses `geodetic_area`). the default result unit is meters squared. to force non-geodetic use `geodetic=False`
 - `carto_bounds` property is used for the bounds order cartopy prefers